AbeJitsu/AbeJitsu/README.md

-	•	👋 Hi, I’m @AbeJitsu
+- 👋 Hi, I’m @AbeJitsu
-	•	👀 I’m a full-stack developer specializing in the MEVN stack (MongoDB, Express.js, Vue.js, Node.js), with a rich background in sales and user experience.
+- 👀 Full-stack developer specializing in MEVN stack with a background in sales and UX.
-	•	🌱 I’m currently enhancing my skills in Vue.js, Express.js, MongoDB, and Node.js to build robust e-commerce solutions.
+- 🌱 Enhancing skills in Vue, Express, MongoDB, and Node for e-commerce solutions.
-	•	💞️ I’m looking to collaborate on projects that focus on e-commerce, user interaction, and secure transaction processes.
+- 💞️ Seeking collaboration on e-commerce, user interaction, and secure transaction projects.
-	•	🥋 I’m also an active purple belt in Brazilian Jiu-Jitsu, which teaches me discipline, perseverance, and strategic thinking.
+- 🥋 Active purple belt in BJJ, emphasizing discipline and strategic thinking.
-	•	📫 How to reach me … abe.raise@gmail.com
+- 📫 How to reach me … abe.raise@gmail.com
 <!---
 AbeJitsu/AbeJitsu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.